bolunxu/bolunxu.github.io/_pages/alumni.md

   margin-right: 10px;
   margin-left: 0px;" src="/assets/images/zhiyi.jpg" width="165px" >

-**Zhiyi Zhou** is a visiting student from Xi'an Jiaotong University.
+**Zhiyi Zhou** was a visiting student from Xi'an Jiaotong University from Auguest 2023 to February 2024.
 She received her B.E. in Electrical Engineering from Tsinghua University University in 2021.
 Her research interest is in distributed control of microgrids, applying game theory in power systems, and electricity markets.